qouteall/immptl/docs/wiki/README.md

 ### Will the portal impact performance?

 Yes.
-Portals will make the game load more chunks and render more things, it will definately impact performance, especially with dimension stack, although ImmPtl aready have some optimizations to mitigate the performance impact.
+Portals will make the game load more chunks and render more things, it will definitely impact performance, especially with dimension stack, although ImmPtl already have some optimizations to mitigate the performance impact.

 You can use Sodium (but not all Sodium versions are compatible with ImmPtl, see the above).